 Cadillac Area Visitors Bureau

-Experience Cadillac, from the wild and natural to the charming and historic.
-Connect our natural wonders, year-round outdoor sports, fish & wildlife, and cultural heritage.
+Explore Cadillac, from the wild and natural to the charming and historic.
+Connect our natural wonders, year-round outdoor sports, fish & wildlife, forest & trails, and cultural heritage.
 Follow waterfront trails to a vibrant walkable downtown featuring unique shopping, historical exhibits, dining and entertainment.
 Cadillac, the perfect getaway 365 days a year.

-Cadillac, home of Four Winns Boats, one of the world's largest manufacturers of recreational boat products, is situated on Lake’s Cadillac and Mitchell, surrounded by the Huron-Manistee National Forest, featuring an abundance of wildlife from Kirtland's Warbler to the American Black Bear.
+Home to Four Winns Boats, one of the world's largest manufacturers of recreational boat products, it’s situated on Lake’s Cadillac and Mitchell, surrounded by the Huron-Manistee National Forest, featuring an abundance of wildlife from Kirtland's Warbler to the American Black Bear.
 With convenient highway access from US 131, M 115, and M 55, the Cadillac area is a comfortable road trip from any direction.

 Winter: While snowmobiling on over 200 miles of trails, downhill skiing & snowboarding 34 runs, and year-around fishing on three inland lakes are Cadillac's best known winter recreational pursuits, winter enthusiasts are not restricted to the formal constraints of most resort areas.
 Cross-country skiing, snowshoeing, hunting, photographic quests, fat tire trails and camping opportunities in this area rival any in the country.

-Spring/Summer: When the snow melts, Cadillac offers an abundance of opportunities for fishing, hunting, boating, canoeing, hiking, backpacking, camping, mountain biking, fly-fishing, kayaking, and bird-watching.
-The Cadillac area is an Award Winning Midwest Golf Destination featuring a collection of eight golf courses to challenge the golfer from every skill level.
+Spring/Summer: When the snow melts, Cadillac offers an abundance of opportunities for fishing, boating, paddling, hiking, biking, fishing, and bird-watching.
+The Cadillac area is also an Award Winning Midwest Golf Destination featuring a collection of seven golf courses to challenge the golfer from every skill level.

-A visitor to the Cadillac area can find a wide variety of high quality true adventure experiences of almost every outdoor activity imaginable.
+Cadillac Visitors find a wide variety of high quality true adventure experiences of almost every outdoor activity imaginable, year around.
+Check their website and sign-up for their e-new for relevant updates.

 We would like to lookup your present location so we can provide accurate directions.